LauraMariee/LauraMariee.github.io/vosBlog.md

 Usability issues include:
 - Internalised the catagory JSON files and python script.
 - Fixed load in clothes error - new prefab created.

+## Week 9:
+Enviroment:
+Created new environment with fixed lighting, clothes holder and filer system.
+Blocked out basic filter system.

+Models:
+Created a clothes holder.

+Bugs:
+Usability issues include:
+- Only active model can be edited with levers.
+- Abstract class created to refine model.
 [back to home](./index)